cs-ed/impacts-stevewalston/README.md

   * Students working in pairs, or individually if necessary, will create a "product" that addresses inclusion/diverstiy.
 It is not realistic that a single policy, advertisement, etc. can be the comprehensive solution.
 Rather, students will be directed to focus on one aspect of the larger issue such as focusing on:
     * A method to increase inclusion rates of Native students
     * A method to increase inclusion rates of students from Rural locales
-    * An advertisement that highlights the contributions in computing by diverse groups/persons
+    * An advertisement that highlights the contributions in computing by one or more diverse groups
-  * At the completion of the "product" creation, students will share out with the class.
+  * At the completion of the "product" creation, students will share with the class.

 ### Assessment